-You have two main options to import a Blender file into Unity.
+You have two main options to import a file from Blender to Unity.
 There is no correct answer here, as different workflows and cases might find one approach better than the other one:

 - Importing the .blend file directly into Unity

-- Exporting a .fbx file from Blender, then importing this file into Unity
+- Exporting a .fbx file from Blender to Unity (via importing)

 When you import a .blend file into Unity, what really happens behind the scenes is that Unity will call Blender’s export scripts to generate a .fbx file, and then import this file into Unity.